kc4stillo/AdvancedRegressionDiagnosticsandPredictiveModelingforRealEstatePricing/README.md

 2. Open the Quarto file in RStudio.
 3. Render the entire script to generate the analysis and diagnostics report in a browser.

-## Project Structure
-- `data/`: Contains the dataset used for modeling.
-- `code/`: R scripts for data cleaning, modeling, and diagnostics.
-- `output/`: Generated graphs, reports, and model performance metrics.

 ## Author
 **Kyle Castillo**